Section 194Q Of Income Tax Act

 Nature of Goods

-Suppose a buyer purchases goods worth ₹20 lakhs four times from a seller in a year.
+Let us understand Section 194Q TDS applicability on the purchase of goods above 50 lakhs with an example.
+Suppose a resident buyer purchases goods worth ₹20 lakhs four times from a resident seller in a year.
 It means his total purchase amounts to ₹80 lakhs.
-For the purpose of calculating 194Q TDS, the buyer must deduct ₹50 lakhs from the total value of the goods purchased.
+Now, if the buyer’s total turnover in the previous financial year was more than ₹10 crores, he must deduct TDS when making the payment to the seller.

 When to Deduct TDS